Prof. Roddam Narasimha - The man whose insight paved the way for India's successful rocket programme | Technology

 Prof. Roddam Narasimha - The man whose insight paved the way for India's successful rocket programme

-When India's two successive Augmented Satellite Launch Vehicle (ASLV) missions failed in the late 1980s, the then ISRO Chairman Prof. Satish Dhawan constituted internal and external committees to review the programme.
-The external panel was chaired by space and aeronautical expert Prof. Roddam Narasimha, whose key insights into the aerodynamics aspects paved the way for subsequent successful flights of the rocket.
+When India's two successive Augmented Satellite Launch Vehicle (ASLV) missions failed in the late 1980s, it was the insights of Prof Roddam Narasimha that paved the way for subsequent successful flights of the rocket.
+Then Indian Space Research Organisation (ISRO) Chairman Prof. Satish Dhawan constituted internal and external committees to review the ASLV programme and Narasimha, an authority on fluid mechanics and aerodynamics, headed the latter panel.

 ''Today, when we talk of success of PSLV (Polar Satellite Launch Vehicle) and GSLV Mk III (Geosynchronous Satellite Launch Vehicle), we owe it to important inputs that the Prof. Narasimha committee gave'', former ISRO Chairman K Kasturirangan told PTI on Tuesday.